JiaziChen111/Ch_Synthetic/README.md

 # Ch_Synthetic

-The files in this folder are provided to facilitate the replication of the results in "Term Premia in Emerging Markets" by Pavel Solís
+The files in this folder are provided to facilitate the replication of the results in "Comovement of the Sovereign Yields of Emerging Markets" by Pavel Solís
 Alternative title: International Bond Risk Premia Implications of Deviations from Covered Interest Rate Parity.